 What would you say to a good friend?
 How do you express real gratitude?
 Let's find out!
 This is what we're covering:

-Saying "Danke" is perfectly acceptable in almost any situation you will encounter - unless someone just fought a pack of wolves for you and saved your life.
-In that case, you will want to use something stronger (if that's why you're here, go straight to "How can I ever possibly thank you?").
+Using Danke is perfectly acceptable in almost any situation you will encounter - unless someone just fought a pack of wolves for you and saved your life.
+In that case, you will want to use something stronger (if that's why you're here, go straight to the end of this article).

 With "Danke" out of the way, let's now look at some other variations of saying thanks.